 The program taught languages in Greek however student through an exchange program or the Erasmus program complete their education in English.
 Not only that the National Technical University of Athens has several campuses and all are located in the beautiful city of Athens.

 #2.
 Aristotle University of Thessaloniki

-The University of Thessaloniki or AUTH offer subject for the undergraduate and postgraduate level at a wide range with most of the academic program is taught in greek language.
-In 2015 QS university’s world ranking Aristotle University ranked between 501-550 in the world’s best university.
+The University of Thessaloniki or AUTH offers subjects for the undergraduate and postgraduate levels at a wide range with most of the academic programs taught in the greek language.
+In 2015 QS university’s world ranking Aristotle University ranked between 501-550 among the world’s best universities.